-Drupal Basics is designed to help communicators and content editors add and edit content for the websites they maintain.
-It starts with the very basics of how to gain access to a website and log in and covers a wide range of Drupal features.
+Drupal Basics starts with the very basics of how to gain access to a website and log in, and covers a wide range of Drupal features.

-Learn about how to request access for a website, how to log in to your website, rules about accessibility, general guidelines and tips, and some of the most commonly used web tools like Photoshop.
+Learn about how to request access to a website, how to log in to your website, rules about accessibility, general guidelines and tips, and some of the most commonly used photo editing tools like Photoshop.

-Step-by-steps instructions on how to select which type of page you need, where to find your content, how to edit your content, how to use our Drupal content editor, and how to format text and add different types of links.
+Step-by-step instructions on how to select which type of page you need, where to find your content, how to edit your content, how to use our Drupal content editor, and how to change a URL.

-Step-by-steps instructions for how to upload new images directly to a page or through the library, add images to a page, edit image properties, and replace or change exiting images.
+Step-by-step instructions for how to upload new images directly to a page or through the library, add images to a page, edit image properties, and replace or change existing images.

-Learn about our expanded menu of template options, including component templates, pattern templates and marketing page templates—from grids and call to action buttons and photos with captions to resource listing and feature envelopes and story blocks.
+Learn about our expanded menu of template options, including component templates, pattern templates, and marketing page templates—from grids and call-to-action buttons and photos with captions to resource listings, feature envelopes, and story blocks.